Drawing; A Tale of Two Realities.

 Isabella Brant by Rubens, c.
 1621

 It was in 2022, and a week to a day before Christmas that Talitha had her 97th birthday party.
-Talitha dressed in her best clothes and jewellery, powdered her face, dabbed herself with Calèche (her favorite French perfume) and descended on the stairs-lift to be the proud host at her annual party.
+Talitha dressed in her best clothes and jewellery, powdered her face and dabbed herself with Calèche before descending on the stairs-lift to be the proud host at her annual party.
 We were all there for lunch; her five children with their families and many grand children, as well as many of her friends who had known her for decades.
 Her annual birthday party marked the beginning of Christmas week, a festival of re-engagement, exchanging presents and catching up.
 On Christmas and Boxing day we were at it again as Talitha always demanded we visit her for a family Christmas lunch where she had presents for all her grandchildren.
 That week she drank too much wine, talked too much, got a bit sloshed and slept a lot.

 My brother Crispin was the last of the family to leave.
 He started the long drive back to the French-Swiss Alps where he lives.
 Her celebrations over, Talitha ascended the stair-lift to read her newspapers for a while before taking a nap.
 A little later her carer brought her a cup of tea as she always did and nudged her awake.
 Her heart must have stopped for an instant.
 Talitha's face appeared serene and still living but inside her face the lights had been quietly switched off, and her soul had silently lurched into the oblivion of stardust.
 Poor Crispin had not even reached home when he heard the news that his mother had so gently passed away.